osnr/otron/README.md

 OTRon is a Chrome extension for one-click, end-to-end Facebook Web chat encryption.

+It's not available on the Chrome Web Store yet.
+To install, clone this repository and [load the unpacked extension folder in Chrome](http://developer.chrome.com/extensions/getstarted.html#unpacked).

 See the [Intro](doc/intro.md) page for more information on usage.

 See the [Threat Model](doc/threat-model.md) page for information about security.